GENIVI/genivi-dev-platform/README.md

 ```bash
 git clone --recursive <thisrepo> -b <branch>
 ```
-where branch is (for example) koelsch or minnowboard (you must check which branches exist)
+where branch is (for example) koelsch, porter or minnowboard (you must check which branches exist)

+The master branch is no longer maintained

 If you forgot the recursive option, try:
 ```bash